 Giving back to the community is one of the most rewarding activities of a Software Industry professional.
 Although blogging is something I greatly enjoy, you will also find me speaking at various events, academic lectures and community meetups.
 Furthermore, I organize Angular Dublin, one of the most popular technology meetups in Ireland.

 Too much information

 - M.Sc. in Software Engineering and Ubiquitous Computing, University College Dublin, 2015

 - B.Sc. in Computer and Telecommunications Engineering, Techological Educational Institute of Thessaly, 2011

 - Microsoft Certified Technology Specialist: Dynamics CRM 2011 Customization and Configuration

 This blog, its content and opinions are my own and do not represent my employers’ or clients’ view in any way.
-Also keep in mind that I might have no idea what I’m talking about, so use the information and advice I provide at your own risk.
+Also keep in mind that I might have no idea what I’m talking about, so use the information and advice provided here at your own risk.

-Anastasios (Tasos) Piotopoulos is a passionate software engineer and aspiring technical architect who offers guidance and tutorials for technology professionals.
+Tasos Piotopoulos (Anastasios) is a professional software engineer and aspiring technical architect with over 12 years of industry experience.
 He blogs at drinkbird.com, organizes meetups and workshops, speaks at events and academic lectures, and solves complex problems through delivering high-quality software.

-Over the years, Anastasios has been involved in the construction of everything from simple tooling to enterprise cloud-native solutions.
-He has a Master’s degree in Software Engineering and Ubiquitous Computing from University College Dublin, and he currently works at Jet.com and Walmart.com as a Senior Software Engineer.
+Over the years, Tasos has been involved in the construction of everything from simple tooling to enterprise cloud-native solutions.
+He has a master’s degree in Software Engineering and Ubiquitous Computing from University College Dublin, and he currently works at Jet.com and Walmart.com as a Senior Software Engineer.